openplanet-nl/nadeoapi-docs/docs/live/club-management/add-to-upload.md

       type: integer
       description: The ID of the club the upload activity belongs to
       required: true
-    - name: bucketId
+    - name: activityId
       type: integer
-      description: The ID of the upload activity where the items should be added
+      description: The activity ID of the upload activity where the items should be added
       required: true
   body:
     - name: itemIdList